yoelhalb-hitech/AutoMockFixture/Readme.md

 - **Unique method return**: For mocks there is the option to have the methods setup to return unique results per invocation (by passing in `MethodSetupTypes.LazyDifferent` to the fixture)
 - **Eager vs Lazy**: For mocks by default the return value for methods is created when first time called (to optimize the generation of the mock), this can be changed by passing in `MethodSetupTypes.Eager` to the fixture
 - **Verify fixture**: Verify all mocks in the fixture at once
-- **Explicit interface implementation**: Sets up explictly implemented interface members when `Callbase` is false
+- **Explicit interface implementation**: Sets up explictly implemented interface members when `CallBase` is false
 - **Can register a derived class to replace the original request**: Either replace a concrete class with a subclass (via `SubClassCustomization` or `SubClassTransformCustomization`) or an open generic class (via `SubClassOpenGenericCustomization` or `SubClassTransformCustomization`), can be useful to replace for example `DbSet<>` with a dervied class for any concrete instance of `DbSet<>`

-- Sets up `GetHashCode` and `.Equals` to work correctly even when `Callbase` is false
+- Sets up `GetHashCode` and `.Equals` to work correctly even when `CallBase` is false
-- Defaults to `Callbase = false` however for Relay obejcts it sets `Callbase = true`, but there is an option to pass in the `Createxxx` calls to change the default for non relays
+- Defaults to `CallBase = false` however for Relay obejcts it sets `CallBase = true`, but there is an option to pass in the `Createxxx` calls to change the default for non relays
-- When `Callbase = true` it does not setup implemented methods (i.e. not in an interface and the method is not abstract)
+- When `CallBase = true` it does not setup implemented methods (i.e. not in an interface and the method is not abstract)

 ####### TODO
 - Get the fixture from the object without having to call it manually